 Write Total sales and Average Sales in cell A4 and cell A5.
 Now in cell B4 write the formula,

 Now by changing the year in cell B2, you will see the values change every time.
 Here we defined sheet names with data validation in cell B2.
 The two formulas take the reference from cell B2.
-So, by changing the year in cell B2 every time, the values of cell B4 and B5 changes.
+So, by changing the year in cell B2 every time, the values of cells B4 and B5 change.

 Download The Working File

-As you can see it is quite easy to refer a worksheet in another sheet by using the INDIRECT function.
+As you can see it is quite easy to refer to a worksheet in another sheet by using the INDIRECT function.
 We can even perform many numeric calculations.
 Hope this article will find your interest.
-Don`t hesitate to ask any question.
+Don`t hesitate to ask any questions.